aetperf/FastTransfer-AWS-Lambda/README.md

 # FastTransfer-AWS-Lambda

+This project demonstrates how to package and deploy the `FastTransfer` binary inside an AWS Lambda function using a custom Docker image.
+The goal is to automate and scale the execution of the `FastTransfer` tool in a serverless environment.
+By containerizing the binary and its configuration, we can take full advantage of Lambda's flexibility while keeping deployment simple and reproducible.

+The `FastTransfer` binary is a compiled .NET application designed to move data between different types of databases.
+This guide walks through the steps needed to build a Docker image containing the executable, upload it to Amazon ECR, and deploy it as a Lambda function using the AWS CLI.

+---

 # Steps to Deploy the Application

 ## 1. Prepare the Code and Necessary Files
 Make sure you have the following files in your project:

 - **FastTransfer**: The compiled binary of `FastTransfer` link to the page [FastTransfer documentation](https://aetperf.github.io/FastTransfer-Documentation/).
-- **FastTransfer_Settings.json**: The JSON configuration file for the application.
+- **FastTransfer_Settings.json**: The JSON configuration file for the application to logs the result of the execution on a MSSQL instance.
+(You can modify the configuration)
 - **handler.py**: The Python script that serves as the entry point for AWS Lambda.
-You need to modify the parameters inside this file
+You need to modify the parameters inside this file if you want a custom execution

 ## 2. Create the Dockerfile
 Create a file named `Dockerfile` and add the following content: